NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 2/Solar.md

 abilities_mid:
   - name: ""
   - name: "Aura of Protection"
     desc: " (aura,divine) 20 feet.
 Allies in the solar's aura gain a +2 status bonus to AC against evil creatures and a +2 status bonus to saves against effects from evil creatures.
 The bonus increases to +4 against control by evil creatures and attacks by evil summoned creatures.
 When the solar or an ally is hit by an attack from a creature in the aura, that foe must succeed at a DC 43 Will check save or be blinded for 1 minute (this is an incapacitation effect).
-It's then temporarily immune for 1 minute.\n[[Bestiary Effects/Effect_ Aura of Protection (Solar)|Effect: Aura of Protection (Solar)]]"
+It's then temporarily immune for 1 minute.\n\n[[Bestiary Effects/Effect_ Aura of Protection (Solar)|Effect: Aura of Protection (Solar)]]"

 attacks:
   - name: ""